Triadai/react-multiselect/README.md

 ### onChange

 Called when items are selected or deselected.
-The first parameter is an array containing the ids of items in the list that are currently selected.
+The parameter is an object containing the ids of items in the list as keys and either true or false as the values to indicate whether or not an item is selected.

 ## CSS